tweenjs/tween.js/README.md

 <script type="text/javascript" src="js/Tween.js"></script>
 ```

-The following code creates a Tween which will change the 'x' attribute in a position variable, so that it goes from 50 to 400 in 2 seconds.
+The following code creates a Tween which will change the `x` attribute in a position variable, so that it goes from 50 to 400 in 2 seconds.
 The anonymous function set up with an interval will update the screen so that we can see something happening:

 ```html
 <script type="text/javascript">